Ashalchi Oki

-Ashalchi Oki (16 April 1898, Kuzebaevo, Yelabuzhsky Uyezd, Vyatka Governorate, Russian Empire - October 31, 1973, Alnashi, Udmurt ASSR) is the literary pseudonym of the first Udmurt poetess and writer Akilina Grigoryevna Vekshina who received notability in the twenties.
+Ashalchi Oki (16 April 1898, Kuzebaevo, Yelabuzhsky Uyezd, Vyatka Governorate, Russian Empire - October 31, 1973, Alnashi, Udmurt ASSR) is the literary pseudonym of the first Udmurt woman poet and writer Akilina Grigoryevna Vekshina who received notability in the twenties.
 She was also known as an ophthalmologist, front-line doctor, and an honored doctor of the Udmurt Autonomous Soviet Socialist Republic.

 Biography

 Akilina Grigoryevna was born into a peasant family in the village of Kuzebaevo.
 She was educated at the Karlygan Votsk teacher's school in 1914, she studied with the Kazan workers' faculty in 1921, and with the medical faculty of Kazan University in 1927.

 The first poems and stories of Ashalchi Oki appeared in 1918, on the pages of the Udmurt newspaper "Udmurt dunne."
 In 1928, the first collections of poems including "By the Road" ("Sures Duryn") was published.
 In 1933, Ashalchi Oki was subjected to political repression: she was accused of having connections with nationalists, after which she abandoned her creative work.

 In 1928, she worked as an ophthalmologist in the Yukamensky and Alnashsky districts.
 She trained in Odessa with Vladimir Filatov.

 She was a Member of the Great Patriotic War serving in the Red Army since July 20, 1941.
 She was a medical captain.
 For a year and a half she was in charge of the department of toxic gas-gangrenous infection, then she was an intern at the Surgical Field Mobile Hospital No. 571 (the 303rd mobile evacuation point of the 3rd Army of the Belorussian Front).
 She was awarded medals "For Military Merit" (1944), "For the Capture of Berlin" (1945), and "For Victory over Germany" (1945).

 After demobilization from the army in October 1946, she worked as a doctor at the Alnash regional hospital.
 She was awarded the Order of the Badge of Honor (1958), and she was an Honored Doctor of the Udmurt Autonomous Soviet Socialist Republic.